shofetim/elBradford.github.io/_posts/2016-12-29-GPU-Accellerated-ffmpeg-in-an-LXC-container.md

 ---
 _This project has been on my home media server to-do list since I rebuilt my media server this summer.
 I put off the problem, which I knew would take some work, until this week while I had the house to myself and no school or work to attend to.
 It was prickly enough that I decided to post about it - in case I ever need to do this again and forget how (likely), or that this shows up high enough in the search results to help someone else who's struggling._

-BLUF: If you're looking for the guide, look down at part 3.
+BLUF: If you're looking for a how-to to get Nvidia GPU Encoding working in a Linux Container (LXC), skip down to the __Guide__.
 Parts 1 and 2 are where I detail my journey.

 When I built my home media server, I planned it to be a multi-purpose machine.
 I built it on Proxmox 4 (currently 4.4, based on Debian Jessie 8.6) so that I could either use virtualization or its built-in lxc-based container system to segregate the various roles this server will have.